Search

 Food For The Gays – Cubao, Quezon City

-Upon entering the cafe, you will be greeted by the words, “You are valid” in Food For The Gays’ wall.
-That, and pride flags hanging on the railings, artworks and paintings proudly made by queer artists, tons of rainbow merchandise, and of course, welcoming people who will make you feel at home.
+Upon entering the cafe, you will be greeted by the words, “You are valid” on Food For The Gays’ wall.
+That, and pride flags hanging on the railings, artworks and paintings proudly made by queer artists, tons of rainbow merchandise, and of course, people who will make you feel at home.

 Food For The Gays, owned by Nariese Giangan, has witnessed a lot of kilig moments.
 Members of the LGBTQ+ community come here to celebrate anniversaries, surprise their partner on their birthday, or even ask the big question of, “Will you be my jowa?”